Skip to content

 Applying Overlays

-The simplest way to get started is to apply from a GitHub username. repoverlay fetches the available overlays and lets you pick interactively:
+The simplest way to start is to browse overlays from a GitHub username. repoverlay fetches the available overlays and lets you pick interactively:

 Terminal window